 - Some chemicals affect both internal organs and the skin.
 You’ll need a suit to protect the skin.

 - Fogging is a common issue with gas masks.
 Many gas masks have equipment installed in them specifically to avoid this.

 A Quick FAQ on Gas Masks

 - In the event of an “NBC”: Nuclear, biological, or chemical attack.

 Will a gas mask fully cover me?

 - No, you may also consider getting a hazmat suit.
-Although this would not generally be an issue except for military.
+Although this would not generally be an issue, except for the military.

 How long can I wear the gas mask?